TemariVirus/unperfect-tetris/README.md

 `-m`, `--min-height` Overrides the minimum height of the PC to find.

-`-n`, `--nn` The path to the neural network to use for the bot.
-If not provided, a default built-in network will be used.
+`-n`, `--nn` The path to the neural network to use for the solver.
+The path may be absolute, relative to the current working directory, or relative to the executable's directory.
+If not provided, a default built-in NN will be used.

 `-s`, `--save` The piece type to save in the hold slot by the end of the perfect clear.
 If not specified, any piece may go into the hold slot.
 Supported